stephanietako/stephanietako/README.md

 Am a beginner web Developer 🐙

-I have notions of ruby and ruby on rails however my interest is mainly focused on JavaScript.
+I have notions of ruby and ruby on rails however my interest is mainly focused on JavaScript